pymupdf/PyMuPDF/docs/pixmap.rst

       :arg str,fp filename: identifies the file to save to.
 May be either a string or a pointer to a file opened with "wb" (includes ``io.BytesIO()`` objects).
       :arg bool compress: whether to compress the resulting PDF, default is ``True``.
       :arg str language: the languages occurring in the image.
 This must be specified in Tesseract format.
 Default is "eng" for English.
-Use comma-separated Tesseract language codes for multiple languages, like "eng,spa" for English and Spanish.
+Use "+"-separated Tesseract language codes for multiple languages, like "eng+spa" for English and Spanish.

       .. note:: **Will fail** if Tesseract is not installed or if the environment variable "TESSDATA_PREFIX" is not set to the ``tessdata`` folder name.
 This is what you would typically see on a Windows platform:

-         >>> import os
          >>> print(os.environ["TESSDATA_PREFIX"])
          C:\Program Files\Tesseract-OCR\tessdata

       Respectively on a Linux system:

-         >>> import os
          >>> print(os.environ["TESSDATA_PREFIX"])
          /usr/share/tesseract-ocr/4.00/tessdata